Barathkeshav/MLops_Labs/Labs/FastAPI_Labs/README.md

 Overview

-This lab demonstrates building and running a FastAPI application using Docker containers.
+This lab demonstrates building and running a FastAPI application.
 The application is a Diabetes Prediction API that uses machine learning to predict diabetes progression based on patient health metrics.

-Application Details
+Application Details:

 This is a RESTful API for predicting diabetes progression with the following endpoints:

 GET / - Health check endpoint